Apoorva2399/Real-Time-Face-Emotion-Recognition/README.md

 # Real-Time-Face-Emotion-Recogniton using Transfer Learning
 Real-time computer vision solution with model integration.
 It will detect person Face, and Emotion in the frame.
+Transfer learning is a machine learning model that focuses on storing knowledge gained while solving a problem and applies it to another problem of similar kind.It offers better starting point and improves the model performance when applied on second task.

+ In this Model 'MobileNet' Transfer-Learning is used, along with computer vision for Real time face emotion recognition through webcam, so based on these a streamlit app is created which is deployed on Heroku cloud platform.
+The model is being trained on the dataset 'FER-13 cleaned dataset', which had five emotion categories namely 'Happy', 'Sad', 'Neutral','Angry' and 'Disgust' in which all the images were 48x48 pixel grayscale images of face.

+ Since, there was an soft limit size of 300MB on heroku colud platform to perfectly deploy and run the model through app.
+My model size was around 438MB because of which i can only deploy the app but couldn't run perfectly.
+So this can be solved by providing some more space or by reducing the slug size of model if possible.

 # Dependencies
 * Tensorlow